 - foster community relations in a positive and fun environment = lessening neighborhood tensions

 NOTE: This is just an example of how a farmer’s market may be considered a charitable organization.
 There are many farmer’s markets that have not been granted tax-exempt status.
 Every farmer’s market differs, just as every organization differs.
-Each situation will be very different/unique.
+Each situation is unique.
 For example, farmer’s markets are sometimes considered “business leagues” or 501(c)(6) organizations rather than 501(c)(3) organizations.
-This is because a given farmer’s market may not line up with 501(c)(3)’s charitable purpose requirement.
-Business leagues are organizations organized by people with a common business or economic interest.

 Consider your organization's charitable purpose.
 Use the core concepts above to review your organization’s purpose, mission statement, and goals.
 Your organization may have many exempt purposes or just one.